Ask Gordon

 Such a panel would be very unwise to issue a single recommendation for all groups.
 If they did not have the resources or time to do the systematic review, they would conduct a less systematic review of the limited prognostic information available and proceed according to the results.

 Regarding distinguishing between prognostic factors (in the context of treatment effects, baseline risk) and effect modification (synonyms subgroup effect, interaction), I have an exercise that may help.
-The slide attached depicts three scenarios.
+The slide below depicts three scenarios.
 For each, you need to say whether age is a prognostic factor (clue, look at the control group), an effect modifier (synonyms relative subgroup effect, interaction), or both prognostic factor and effect modifier.

 In scenario A, looking at the control group, age is a prognostic factor: old patients die twice as often as young patients.
 The baseline risk of dying in the old is twice that in the young.
 In this scenario, age is not an effect modifier: the effect of treatment in both old and young is to cut the risk of dying in half (50% relative risk reduction).